zeroasterisk/Sticky-CakePHP-Plugin/README.md

+# StickyableBehavior

-# StickyableBehavior - packaged as a CakePHP Plugin
+*packaged as a CakePHP Plugin for convenience*

 ## Install